 Never mind the Bible: I owe you some hope.
 I believe it’s obvious enough, my good man, that I could be saying you don’t know that you don’t know this or that to control you.
 I mean to say, if you don’t know that you don’t know a thing, then you can’t say anything for or against it, and if I want you to believe something, by saying you don’t know you don’t know about it, I make the claim unfalsifiable while also — how should I say? — creating an impression that if you question me, you’re an idiot.
 Simple.
 Appealing to “true ignorance” is a wonderful strategy for those with egos and tenure.
 The method is totalitarian, really: it’s like Hitler telling the Germans “you don’t know you don’t know what the Jews are doing” and the Germans listening — how couldn’t they?
 Sigh, these Hitler examples are trite: come up with something better before tomorrow, will you Ludwig?
 But the point stands: I could be pulling wool over your eyes by saying you don’t know you don’t know how little certainty you have.
 But my good man, you know I’m not leading you astray.
 Just think about it: have you ever seen with your own eyes evidence for Evolution?
 Or just taken it on authority?
 A good dog?

 Do forgive, but I’m trying to remember why I brought up the Bible.
 Was it just for that point on N.T.
 Wright?
 I really should script what I’m going to say tomorrow unless I want to come off as a rambling idiot, but the people very well may like that: it will give them room to tell themselves that I’m insane.
-To their credit, I don’t know that I’m sane, for if I was insane, I would of course think I wasn’t, for it takes sanity to recognize your insanity.
-Anyway, I wonder now why I brought up the Bible.
+To their credit, I don’t know that I’m sane, for if I was insane, I would of course think I wasn’t, for it takes sanity to recognize insanity.
+Anyway, why did I bring up the Bible?
 I suppose I could have made a similar point about the Quran, but I’m not familiar with the N.T.
 Wright of Islam.
 Because I’m a white male, I suppose.
 Predictable, that assumption, but a sign of the times, as is people’s profound overestimation of how much certainty they have in what they believe.
-Most Westerners don’t read their Bibles, truth be told, let alone all the religious texts of the world, and furthermore mistreat cultures via misunderstandings not because they intend to, but because they don’t know any better, even if they intend to know better.
+Most Westerners don’t read their Bibles, truth be told, let alone all the religious texts of the world, and they perhaps mistreat cultures via misunderstandings not because they intend to, but because they don’t know any better, even if they intend to know better.
 They’d have to read everything to avoid unintentional and well-intended misinterpretation and misrepresentation, which they will not, and even if they did, they can’t know if whatever they read is indeed true.
-Why did I begin discussing this topic, do you know my good man?
+My good man, why did I begin discussing this topic?
 I don’t know either.
 “I don’t know” — that’s the spirit!